pip-services/pip-services-docs/content/en/node/mysql/_index.md

 no_list: true
 weight: 500
 description: >
-    This module contains components used to work with MySQL databases.
+    This module contains components used to implement MySQL persistence.
 ---

 ### Packages